fyalcin/tribosurf/docs/slab_opt_thick.md

 -- `high_level`: collection name of the "high level" database.
 The final results concerning the slab optimal thickness and the surface energy will be saved here.
 -- `relax_type`: type of relaxation to be performed during the simulation.
 -- `convo_kind`: type of convolution.
 Allowed values are: <span style="color:orange">'surfene'</span>, <span style="color:orange">'alat'</span>.
--- `thick_start`: number of atomic layers for the slab to be used as starting point.
+-- `thick_min`: number of atomic layers for the slab to be used as starting point.
+-- `thick_max`: maximum possible number of atomic layers for the slab.
 -- `thick_incr`: incremental number of atomic layers at each step.
--- `nsteps`: number of steps to be done to converge the slab thickness.
--- `vacuum`: Minimum vacuum to be used for creating the slabs.
+-- `vacuum`: minimum vacuum to be used for creating the slabs.
+-- `in_unit_planes`: decide if the thickness parameters refer to number of atomic layers or Angstrom units.
--- `bulk_name`: Name of the bulk dictionary in the `high_level` db containing the data.
+-- `bulk_name`: name of the bulk dictionary in the `high_level` db containing the data.
--- `slab_name`: Name of the slab dictionary to be saved in the `high_level` db at the end of the convergence.
+-- `slab_name`: name of the slab dictionary to be saved in the `high_level` db at the end of the convergence.

 2. **FT_StartThickConvo**: Firetask to start a subworkflow to calculate and converge the surface energy for a `structure` passed by input, which identified by means of `mp_id`, `miller`, and `functional`.
 A detour is started to run a self consistent calculation to relax the bulk along a particular orientation and the corresponding slabs, with incresing number of layers.
 The workflow is created through a static method of an external class, i.e. *SurfEneWF.surface_energy*, and is composed of three Firetasks: *FT_GenerateSlabs*, *FT_RelaxStructure*, and *FT_SurfaceEnergy* <br/>
 Input arguments are: